 We are offering ordinary shares.
 This is our initial public offering and no public market currently exists for our ordinary shares.
 We expect the initial public offering price to be between \$ and \$ per share.
-We intend to apply to have our ordinary shares listed on the NASDAQ Global Market under the symbol "URGN."
+We have applied to have our ordinary shares listed on the NASDAQ Global Market under the symbol "URGN."